brandongregoryscott/arthistory/README.md

 ## How it works

-Artist data is synced and pushed to a SQLite database stored on S3 with scripts from the [spotify-data-scripts](https://github.com/brandongregoryscott/spotify-data-scripts) repo.
+Artist data is synced and pushed to a SQLite database stored on S3 with scripts from the [scripts](https://github.com/brandongregoryscott/arthistory/blob/main/packages/scripts/src/sync/sync.ts) package in the repo.
 This database is pulled down and bundled with the API server on build.

 Not every artist on Spotify is tracked, but new artists can be requested through the web UI.